 Applications for places outside the normal year of entry should be made by contacting the academy.
 In the event of a place being available in the appropriate year group for a midterm application, an offer of a place at the academy will be made.
+Pupils are normally admitted to a school at the start of the next new term, other than with the prior approval of the Principal of the school or in circumstances beyond the parent's control eg movement into the area.

 If no places are available, the child's name will be placed on the academy's waiting list, which will remain there until the end of the academic year.
 The position on this waiting list will be determined by the academy's published over-subscription criteria.
-Parents have the right to appeal to the refusal for a place.
+Parents have the right to appeal the refusal of a place.